 - Financial Literacy

 - Fashion Flair

 - Snack ’N Chat

-During the school year, Connections Academy hosts contests and challenges so students can share their talents on a larger scale.
-These special events are short term and do not require a club enrollment.
-Some contests and special events include the Yearbook Art Contest, Music Contest, Fashion Design Challenge, Photography Contest, and DimensionU tournaments.
-There’s something for everyone in our online school clubs and activities program!
+During the school year, the Connections Academy’s Clubs & Activities team hosts contests and challenges to provide opportunities for students to interact with other students and share their talents on a larger scale.
+These special events occur during specified time periods and do not require club enrollment.
+Some examples of special events include the Yearbook Art Contest, Music Showcase, and Hour of Code (to celebrate Computer Science Week).
+There’s something for everyone in our online National Clubs & Activities program!